snapenv/snap-saas-base/README.md

 - Run `poe` from within the development environment to print a list of [Poe the Poet](https://github.com/nat-n/poethepoet) tasks available to run on this project.
 - Run `poetry add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `poetry.lock`.
 Add `--group test` or `--group dev` to install a CI or development dependency, respectively.
 - Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.
-- Run `cz --name cz_gitmoji commit` so commit files using conventional commits with emojis.
-- Run `cz --name cz_gitmoji bump` out `cz --name cz_gitmoji bump --increment=patch` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
+- Run `cz bump --changelog` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
-- Done 0.8.0
-- Run `git push --tags` to push new tag to repository.
+- Run `git push --tags` to push the new tag to github.

 </details>